sasszz/sasszz/README.md

 <h1 align="center">Hi 👋, I'm Lucie</h1>

-<p align="center">My coding journey began on June 17th 2022 when I was let go from my position at Coinbase.
-Since then, I have been committed full time to full stack software development.
+<p align="center">My coding journey began on June 17th, 2022 when I was let go from my position at Coinbase.
+Since then, I have been committed full-time to full-stack software development.
 Check out some of my highlighted projects, as well as original art, below! </p>
 <hr>

 <img src="pixel-art-room-gif.gif" alt="Pixel Art Room">